 The STP ports on the Switch have built-in "Auto-negotiation".
 This technology automatically sets the best possible bandwidth when a connection is established with another network device (usually at Power On or Reset).
 This is done by detect the modes and speeds at the second of both device is connected and capable of, both 10Base-T and 100Base-TX devices can connect with the port in either Half- or Full-Duplex mode.
+1000Base-T can be only connected in Full-duplex mode.

-If attached device is: 100Base-TX port will set to: 10Mbps, no auto-negotiation 10Mbps.
-10Mbps, with auto-negotiation 10/20Mbps (10Base-T/Full-Duplex) 100Mbps, no auto-negotiation 100Mbps 100Mbps, with auto-negotiation 100/200Mbps (100Base-TX/Full-Duplex)
+If attached device is: 10/100Base-TX and 1000Base-T port will set to: 10Mbps, no auto-negotiation 10Mbps.
+10Mbps, with auto-negotiation 10/20Mbps (10Base-T/Full-Duplex) 100Mbps, no auto-negotiation 100Mbps 100Mbps, with auto-negotiation 100/200Mbps (100Base-TX/Full-Duplex) 1000Mbps, with auto-negotiation 1000/2000Mbps (1000Base-T/Full-Duplex)